-Faculty members in Geosciences secured $1.4 million in research funding in FY2019.
+Faculty members in Geosciences have secured an average of over $1 million in research funding over the past five years.

 One of the most pressing challenges of this century is the availability, distribution and quality of water resources and the complex interplay of water and society in our human and natural systems.
 In the Department of Geosciences, we tackle the interrelated challenges of water through social, physical, political and geochemical investigations.